Calebux/Celo-Vote-Tutorial/README.md

     // Function to vote for a candidate function voteForCandidate(bytes32 candidate) public {
-        // Require that the candidate has received at least one vote before require(votes[candidate] > 0, "Invalid candidate");

         // Increment the vote count for the candidate votes[candidate] += 1;